 The main reason why we distinguish two creditor countries instead of just one is that we want to include what we consider the two archetypes of foreign creditors in our model: one with an open capital account where private investors are free to hold any amount of reserve currency they consider necessary (the conventional creditor), and one with a closed capital account where foreign exchange reserves are the exclusive realm of the sovereign (the emerging creditor).

-The accumulation of foreign exchange reserves by the official sector of each creditor country, denoted as X^ and X^{} respectively for each country, may serve a variety of goals, including achieving a targeted level for the exchange rate against the reserve currency or the relative stability of that exchange rate (given that the currency issued by H is used to invoice and settle trade among the three countries), or to selfinsure against foreign exchange crises in the event of limitations to the accesss to international backstops such as swap arrangements and official loans.
+This implies the possibility of private investors in the conventional creditor country to engage in carry trade induced by the (exchange rate adjusted) yield spread.
+The accumulation of foreign exchange reserves by the official sector of each creditor country, denoted as X^ and X^{} respectively for each country, may serve a variety of goals, including achieving a targeted level for the exchange rate against the reserve currency or the relative stability of that exchange rate (given that the currency issued by H is used to invoice and settle trade among the three countries), or to self-insure against foreign exchange crises in the event of limitations to the access to international backstops such as swap arrangements and official loans.
 However, we do not assume a fixed policy rule for each country but instead treat the official demand for reserve assets as exogenous.